-Undercover Policing Inquiry – Ben has recently been instructed to act for all police officers currently granted core participant status (save for Mark Kennedy and Peter Francis) attached to the Metropolitan Police Special Demonstration Squad at the Undercover Policing Inquiry (Chairman, Lord Justice Pitchford), including Bob Lambert and Jim Boyling.
+Undercover Policing Inquiry [2016 to date] – Ben has recently been instructed to act for all police officers currently granted core participant status (save for Mark Kennedy and Peter Francis) attached to the Metropolitan Police Special Demonstration Squad at the Undercover Policing Inquiry (Chairman, Lord Justice Mitting), including Bob Lambert and Jim Boyling.

 R (on the application of Miranda) v (1) SSHD and (2) Commissioner of the Metropolitan Police 1 WLR 1505 – Ben acted as first junior for the Commissioner in David Miranda’s unsuccessful appeal against the decision of the Administrative Court to refuse his claim that his detention and questioning under Schedule 7 of TACT was unlawful.